Dunlop Vs. Talalay Latex

 After vulcanization is complete, the shaped latex can be removed from the mold, followed by thorough washing to remove any soaps and excess material.
 This allows the foam to ensure its purity, retain its elasticity, and counter aging.
 Finally, the foam is dried at a high temperature to remove excess moisture.

-How does the Talalay process work?
+How Does the Talalay Process Work?

 Developed in the 1940s, Talalay Latex processing is the newer form of latex production.
 This is a more energy-intensive process and involves more steps.
 However, many of them are actually quite similar to the Dunlop process.

-Like the Dunlop process, the liquid latex is foamed and poured into a mold.
-But here, there's a slight difference; the mold is only partially filled.
-The lid of the mold is vacuum-sealed, and the latex is expanded to fill the mold.
 Once fully expanded, the mold is flash-frozen.
 At this point, carbon dioxide is pushed through the latex, making the latex foam lighter and more breathable as it solidifies.
 The temperature is then raised to 220ºF to vulcanize the latex.
 Once the vulcanization is complete, the foam is thoroughly washed and dried.

-What are the major differences between Dunlop and Talalay latex?
+What Are the Major Differences Between Dunlop and Talalay Latex?

 As mentioned before, "Talalay" and "Dunlop" refer to specific manufacturing processes used to make latex foam.
 The raw material is the same, and the significant difference lies in the manufacturing process used.